Advertiser terms and conditions

 (iv) publish the Advertiser’s logo (which may include a registered or unregistered trademark) on the Website, in any Advertisement and in any Work180 marketing materials.

-(b) Work180 grants to the Advertiser a worldwide, non-exclusive, royalty free license to publish Work180’s logo (which may include a registered or unregistered trademark), for the sole purpose of promoting its status as an endorsed employer by Work180.
+(b) Work180 grants to the Advertiser a worldwide, nonexclusive, royalty free licence to publish Work180’s logo (which may include a registered or unregistered trademark), for the sole purpose of promoting its status as an endorsed employer by Work180.

 5.2 Ownership of IP Rights